Screenings to detect cancer early and personalized treatment plans for after a diagnosis

+All women over 20 years of age are encouraged to perform a monthly breast self-exam.
 Being familiar with the feel and look of your breasts lets you immediately recognize when something is different or does not feel right.
 Self-exams let you learn what is normal for your breasts, especially as they change through the course of your life.

-A mammogram is a low-dose X-ray of your breasts used to find cancer before a lump can be felt.
+A mammogram is a low-dose X-ray of your breasts that is used to find cancer before a lump can be felt.
 It can also help diagnose other breast problems.
 There are different clinical recommendations about when is the best time to start getting mammograms, but we suggest women begin getting yearly mammograms after age 40.

 - Increasing age